dcwangmit01/kops/hooks/nvidia-device-plugin/README.md

         #   'alpha.kubernetes.io/nvidia-gpu'
   tolerations:
   # This toleration will allow the gpu hook to run anywhere
+  #   By default this is permissive in case you have tainted your GPU nodes.
   - operator: "Exists"
   # ^ If you have a specific taint to target, comment out the above and modify
   #   the example below